euroledger/capena/README.md

-# Streetcred's API Quickstart
+# Portable Reputation Demo Using StreetCred API
 This demo shows how to add Streetcred API calls into a nodejs app with our service client.
 It also shows a webhook implementation can create automated workflows in your app.

 ## Use Case
-In this simple use case, you control a (very simple) issuer portal for your organization, which can issue a business card to anyone with a mobile wallet in your organization.
-Once a business card is issued, that holder can do business card verifications to other peers using the Streetcred mobile app.
+In this simple use case, you control a (very simple) issuer portal for your organization, which can issue eBay seller ratings to anyone with an ebay seller account and a mobile wallet in your organization.
+Once credentials are issued, that holder can do ratings verifications to other peers using the Streetcred mobile app.

 ## Prerequisites:
 - [npm](https://www.npmjs.com/get-npm)